 Download more trip information and detailed itinerary

-Flying into Bangkok, you’ll be met by our friendly team at the airport and taken to your accommodation in the city centre.
+Flying into Bangkok, you’ll be met by our local team at the airport and taken to your accommodation in the city centre.
 After getting to know your group at an orientation in Bangkok, you will travel down to Hua Hin as a group.
-During your first week you’ll learn about Thai society, history, politics, and geography, take Thai language classes to help you with the basics, try your hand at Thai cooking and more, before going to the coastal Hua Hin to begin your TEFL qualification for the next 3 weeks.
+During your first week you’ll learn about Thai society, history, politics, and geography, take Thai language classes to help you with the basics, try your hand at Thai cooking and more.